yxpx/Carbon-footprint-tracker/README.md

 1. Clone the repository to your XAMPP htdocs folder.

 2. Set up the MySQL database:
-* Navigate to http://localhost/your-folder-name/db/create_database.php to create the database
+* Navigate to http://localhost/Carbon-footprint-tracker/db/create_database.php to create the database
-* Run the setup script by visiting http://localhost/your-folder-name/db/setup.php to create tables and add sample data
+* Run the setup script by visiting http://localhost/Carbon-footprint-tracker/db/setup.php to create tables and add sample data

 3. Access the application:
-* Visit http://localhost/your-folder-name/index.php in your web browser
+* Visit http://localhost/Carbon-footprint-tracker/index.php in your web browser
 * Register a new account or log in with existing credentials

-Note: Replace "your-folder-name" with whatever directory name you used when installing the application.
-Also, substitute "/mini-project" with your folder name in the `header.php` and `logout.php` files.
-For example, change `header("Location: /mini-project/index.php");` to `header("Location: /your-folder-name/index.php");`

 ## Usage